dimmyvi/tigress/draft-art-tigress.md

 Mobile devices with ever increasing computational power and security capabilities are enabling various use cases.
 One such category includes use of mobile devices to gain access to a property that a user owns or rents or is granted access to.
 The cryptographic material and other data required to enable this use case is termed as Digital Credential.
 The process of getting a Digital Credential on a mobile device is termed as Provisioning.

-Based on type of property, different public or proprieatary standards (termed as Verticals) govern details of Digital Credentials used to access them.
-These details include policies, mechanism and practices to create, maintain and use Digital Credentials and vary considerably across Verticals.
+Based on type of property, various public or proprietary standards govern details of Digital Credentials used to access them.
+These sets of standards are termed as Verticals.
+The details include policies, mechanism and practices to create, maintain and use Digital Credentials and vary considerably across Verticals.

 Once a user has a Digital Credential for some Vertical provisioned on their mobile device, next natural use case is to share it with others.
 Sharing a Credential should feel like a natural extension of regular communication methods (like instant messaging, sms, email).
 The user experience of sharing a Credential should be intuitive, similar to sharing other digital assets like photos or documents.
 The sharing process should be secure and privacy preserving.

 Credentials pose two requirements that differ from sharing other digital assets.
 The Initiator and Recipient devices may need to communicate back and forth to get the necessary Provisioning Information.
 The Provisioning information exchange must be limited to Initiator device and the first Recipient device to claim the information.

-To achive these goals, a new transport is necessary.
-This documents describes a Hypertext (HTTP) Application Programming Interface (API) to create such a transport termed as Relay Server.
-The document also defines JSON based data to enable a uniform user experience for securely sharing Digital Credentials of various types.
+To achieve these goals, a new transport is necessary.
+This document specifies an Application Programming Interface(API) for a transport protocol built using standard HTTP [RFC9110] to create such a transport termed as Relay Server.
+The document also defines data in JSON standard [RFC8259] to enable a uniform user experience for securely sharing Digital Credentials of various types.

-# Coventions & Definitions
+# Conventions & Definitions

 {::boilerplate bcp14-tagged}

 ## General Terms
 - Digital Credential (or simply Credential) - Cryptographic material and other data used to authorize User with an access point.
 The cryptographic material can also be used for mutual authentication between user device and access point.
-- Digital Credential Vertical (or simply Vertical) - The public or propriatary standards that that define details of Digital Credentials for type of property accessed.
+- Digital Credential Vertical (or simply Vertical) - The public or proprietary standards that that define details of Digital Credentials for type of property accessed.
 The details include policy, process and mechanism to create, maintain and use Digital Credentials in the given Vertical.
 - Provisioning - A process of adding a new Digital Credential to the device.
 - Provisioning Entity - An entity that facilitates creation, update and termination (Lifecycle Management) of the Credential.
 Based on Vertical, the role of Provisioning Entity may be played by various actors in various stages of Credential lifecycle.
 - Provisioning Information - data transferred from Initiator to Recipient that is both necessary and sufficient for the Recipient to Provision a Credential.